UK PM Johnson makes final Brexit offer, draws cautious welcome from EU

 “We are tabling what I believe are constructive and reasonable proposals which provide a compromise for both sides,” Johnson said in a speech to his Conservative party’s annual conference.
 “I hope very much that our friends understand that and compromise in their turn.”

 Asked if the proposal meant Britain expected the EU to change its customs rules, a UK official said: “Shock and horror, yes we do.
-We are asking them that because we agreed there will be flexible and creative solutions on the island of Ireland and part of it is adjusting legislation to enable it.
-It doesn’t feel like such a terrible thing.”
+We are asking them that because we agreed there will be flexible and creative solutions on the island of Ireland and part of it is adjusting legislation to enable it.”

 The Northern Irish Democratic Unionist Party, supporters of British rule of the province who back Johnson’s government, welcomed his proposals, saying they ensured that Northern Ireland would be out of the customs union and single market.